xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	a) Áno
 	b) Nie

-141. Assign to the correct group (Post-Prunning / Pre-Prunning)
+141. Assign to the correct group (Post-Prunning / Pre-Prunning).
+Select only Pre-pruning.
 	a) Allow the tree to overfit the training data, then remove branches from a fully grown tree
 	b) Stop growing the tree earlier before it reaches the point where it perfectly classifies the training data